 The compact centre makes it easy to walk between the sights in Vienna, but which route should you take?
-Here my suggestion for your walking tour, with insider tips along the way, links to detailed descriptions of sights, and information on guided alternatives.
+Here my suggestion for your walking tour, with insider tips along the way and links to detailed descriptions of the sights you pass.

 - Includes the top sights in the centre